kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/assignment-2-identity-and-limiting-beliefs.md

 Work on developing an alternate belief that reverses your initial limiting belief.
 First answer the following question:
 - What would you predict for yourself if you no longer held this belief?

-Now Reverse your belief: (e.g. I’ll probably just fail at it —> I will probably succeed.), and answer the following questions:
+Now Reverse your belief to create an empowering belief: (e.g. I’ll probably just fail at it —> I will probably succeed.), and answer the following questions:
-- How does this new belief make you feel?
+- How does this empowering belief make you feel?
-- How true is this new belief?
-What evidence is there?
+- How true is this empowering belief?
+What evidence is there to support it?
-- If you lived this empowering belief instead, what concrete actions would you take?
+- If you lived this empowering belief instead of the limiting belief, what concrete actions would you take?
-- What actions could you take to help you think of your new belief whenever a situation triggers the original limiting belief?
+- What actions could you take to help you think of your new empowering belief whenever a situation triggers the original limiting belief?

 ### Task 4 - Presenting Your Belief Plan